alephant/MA-data/2 CASE STUDY/T&S excerpt.md

 Thus, T&S can say that:
 - “In order to study trained ML models, especially complex DL models, **==for insight into external targets==**, we must first clarify how a **==link from ML models to TML targets==** (horizontal bottom side of a C-schema) may work.”
 (Shech and Tamir, 2022, p.
 9)

+T&S understand the TML target similar to the "learned" probability distribution estimating the "true" distribution describing the external target phenomenon's features.

 ### Different words that all refer to TML targets
 - estimator's learned transformations
 - learned representation layers